cfpb/design-system/docs/pages/data-visualization-1.md

   * **Alt text (short description):** Alt text should include the chart type, type of data, and main takeaway.
 This text will not be visible on the page.
 Rather, it will be read by a screen reader.

     * **Character count:** No more than 250 characters including spaces
-    * **Example:** *“Line chart showing average credit card debt between June 2018 and September 2019 stayed relatively stable across respondents, whether they reported difficulty paying expenses.”*
+    * **Example:** *“Line chart showing average credit card debt between June 2018 and September 2019 stayed relatively stable across respondents, whether or not they reported difficulty paying expenses.”*
   * **Downloadable source data:** Provide the data used to create the chart in an Excel or CSV file.
 Within the file, format the data as a table with header columns for accessibility.
-Please reference this table accessibility video for guidance.
+Please reference this [table accessibility video](https://www.section508.gov/training/spreadsheets/aed-cop-xlsx05/) for guidance.

     * **Download text:** Write a short phrase of text to appear as the link text when a user clicks to download the data.
 The text should succinctly describe the data the file contains so it is clear to a user using a screen reader what they are downloading.
   * **Axis labels:** Include and label one X axis and one Y axis per chart.